Asset Tokenization

 3. Blockchain recording — The loan is originated and recorded on Provenance Blockchain

-The speed improvement comes primarily from automation and the elimination of manual processes, not from the blockchain itself.
-However, Provenance provides the infrastructure for what happens *after* origination — specifically, the secondary market.
+The speed improvement comes primarily from automation, not blockchain magic.
+But Provenance provides the infrastructure for what happens after origination — specifically, the secondary market where the real efficiency gains live.

 Provenance Blockchain and Secondary Markets

-When Figure originates a HELOC, the loan data is recorded on Provenance.
-Figure can then sell the loan to institutional investors through on-chain transactions.
-This process is faster and cheaper than traditional secondary market sales, which typically involve physical document transfers and multi-day settlement periods.
+When Figure originates a HELOC, the loan data gets recorded on Provenance.
+Figure can then sell the loan to institutional investors through on-chain transactions that settle faster and cheaper than traditional secondary market sales, which typically involve physical document transfers and multi-day settlement periods.

 • Over $21 billion originated on Provenance Blockchain